covcom/388COM/Week_09_Graphics_and_animation/README.md

     }
     ```

     Here line `public static PageFragment create(int pageNumber) {}` declare a method using the [factory pattern](http://www.tutorialspoint.com/design_pattern/factory_pattern.htm).
 Instead of using constructors and passing values using Bundle, we use the static factory method to create the fragment object.
-In the `onCreate()` method we get the variable that is passed into the fragment.
+In the `onCreate()` method, we get the variable that is passed into the fragment.
 And this variable is later used in the `onCreateView()` method to update the TextView texts.

 7. Open MainActivity.java and comment out the following lines: